-Full and safe access was not available to the roof void area due to a layer of insulation throughout.
+Full and safe access was not available to the roof void areas due to the presence of a layer of insulation throughout and the absence of flooring or crawl boards.
+We can therefore confirm that only a restricted "head and shoulders" inspections from the access hatches were carried out.